kotuku-aero/diy-efis/README.md

 * Build diy-efis.
 This creates an application called diy-efis.app in the <path to the diy-efis project>/emulator/fs directory
 * There is also a provided config database called diy-efis.cdb that has configs for a pfd and a basic edu.

-At the present time, when debugging within vscode the configuration console is not displayed.
-To enable this you need to launch the emulator launched from vscode from the home directory.
-This is at {Your home directory}\.vscode\extensions\kotuku.canfly-0.0.1\out which is where the integrated debugger sets the home directory to.

-Change to that directory within a command prompt and type msg -x 320 -y 240 -f <path to the diy-efis project>\framework\emulator\fs diy-efis.cdb

-Replace the {path to the diy-efis project} and {Your home directory} with the correct paths for your system.

-The next release of the emulator will use the embedded console in VSCode to expose the configuration tool and this won't be needed.

 We are writing a couple of howto pages.

-* [Porting DiyEfis] describes how to port diy-efis to other .net applications.
+* [Porting DiyEfis](https://github.com/kotuku-aero/diy-efis/wiki/Porting-Diy-Efis) describes how to port diy-efis to other .net applications.
-* [Configuration of DiyEfis] describes the shell and how to make the layout engine work for you.
+* [Configuration of DiyEfis](https://github.com/kotuku-aero/diy-efis/wiki/Configuring-diy-efis) describes the shell and how to make the layout engine work for you.
 * [Creating a new .app] describes how to fork the repository and add your own widgets to the project.
 * [Vision for DiyEfis] explains what this repository really is and how the open source project works.